top of page

 In addition, we will build a Cure CMD Advocacy Advisory Council to set priorities and drive advocacy on issues important to the community.
 “We are grateful for the opportunity and for MDA’s invaluable support,” said Lani Knutson, Cure CMD Advocacy Team Lead.

-Muscular Dystrophy Association (MDA) announces seven recipient organizations of 2023 Advocacy Collaboration Grants, The Akari Foundation, All Wheels Up, Child Neurology Foundation, Christopher and Dana Reeve Foundation, Cure CMD, Cure Rare Disease, and Cure VCP.
+We congratulate our fellow grantees in this innovative model: The Akari Foundation, All Wheels Up, Child Neurology Foundation, Christopher and Dana Reeve Foundation, Cure Rare Disease, and Cure VCP.

 The 2023 MDA Advocacy Collaboration grants are awarded to promote and support key